 1. Tree Stump Bird Bath

-Got an old tree stump in your yard and don’t know what to do with it?
-Why not turn it into a beautiful and functional bird bath!
+Do you have an old tree stump in your yard and don’t know what to do with it?
+Why not turn it into a beautiful and functional bird bath?

 Get the look without the work by utilizing a stump-shaped dish, like this bath, or go the extra mile and hollow out the stump to fit a removable water basin.

-Read our guide to repurposing tree stumps for more ideas around creative things to do with old tree stumps in the backyard.
+Read our guide to repurposing tree stumps for more ideas about creative things to do with old tree stumps in the backyard.

 2. Hanging Bird Bath and Feeder Combo